Phase Two: Payment Reform

 - Chronic Obstructive Pulmonary Disease / Asthma

-The model also includes Medicare payments to practitioners (i.e., physicians, nurse practitioners and physician assistants) at a level similar to the payments they would receive for treating beneficiaries in a hospital.
+The model also included Medicare payments to practitioners (i.e., physicians, nurse practitioners and physician assistants) at a level similar to the payments they would receive for treating beneficiaries in a hospital.

-Successful ECCP applicants are implementing the payment model with partner facilities continuing from Phase One as well as a number of newly recruited facilities.
-ECCPs and their partnering nursing facilities are also continuing the evidence-based clinical and educational interventions that they had implemented during the first phase of the Initiative.
-The payment model is slated to run for four years, from October 2016 to September 2020.
+Successful ECCP applicants implemented the payment model with partner facilities continuing from Phase One as well as a number of newly recruited facilities.
+ECCPs and their partnering nursing facilities also continued the evidence-based clinical and educational interventions that they had implemented during the first phase of the Initiative.
+The payment model ran for four years, from October 2016 to September 2020.

 On March 24, 2016, CMS announced cooperative agreements with six ECCPs: